2021 Summer School Classroom Director Job Description

 The classroom director’s primary role is to observe in a designated classroom at one of the Center for Urban Teaching (CfUT) summer school sites for four weeks of summer school.

-Reports to: Designated CfUT Director & on site CfUT summer school leadership team Communicates with: CfUT Directors, Summer School Staff, Summer School Leadership Team Compensation: $1,200 on July 31st, 2021
+Reports to: Designated CfUT Director & on site CfUT summer school leadership team communicates with: CfUT Directors, Summer School Staff, Summer School Leadership Team Compensation: $1,200 by August 15th, 2021

 Duties Include: Supervision of students to ensure their safety and well-being, modeling of appropriate behavior—with dignity, courtesy, and consideration.